Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/example-problems.rst

 3. Analyze the model.
 ^^^^^^^^^^^^^^^^^^^^^
 You should check to make sure that your model will be correct.
 What is your size of paper?
 Would that not make a difference in how many times you can fold it?
 Maybe not?
 Once again you might have to go back to the source of the question and get more information.
-Maybe the real question is, “How many times can a piece of 8½"x 11" paper be folded?”
+Maybe the real question is, “How many times can a piece of 8½"x 11" photocopy paper be folded?”

 4. Find the solution.
 ^^^^^^^^^^^^^^^^^^^^^
-In this case to find the solution we will take our piece of 8½"x 11" piece of paper and keep folding it until we cannot longer do it.
+In this case to find the solution we will take our piece of 8½"x 11" paper and keep folding it until we no longer can.
 Should we try more than once?

 5. Check the solution.
 ^^^^^^^^^^^^^^^^^^^^^^